aassir54/SciterSharp/README.md

 ## Cross-platform Sciter bindings for .NET

 This library provides bindings of Sciter C/C++ headers to the C# language.
 [Sciter](http://sciter.com/download/) is a multi-platform HTML engine.
 With this library you can create C#/.NET desktop applications using not just HTML, but all the features of Sciter: CSS3, SVG, scripting, AJAX, &lt;video&gt;, ...
 Sciter is free for commercial use.
+If you want to use SciterSharp in a commercial product you should acquire a commercial license.

 The source is made portable to work in Windows, Linux/GTK+3/Mono and OSX/Mono.